StackStorm/st2contrib/README.md

-add_machine | Add a new machine (tentacle) to an Octopus Environment create_release | Create a new release in Octopus. deploy_release | Deploy a release in Octopus. get_releases | Get a list of releases for a project in Octopus.
+add_machine | Add a new machine (tentacle) to an Octopus Environment create_release | Create a new release in Octopus. deploy_release | Deploy a release in Octopus. list_deployments | Get a list of deployments for a project list_projects | Get a list of projects in Octopus. list_releases | Get a list of releases for a project in Octopus.

 ### openhab pack